Leading Intercom’s AI Transformation

 P.S.
 Want to work together?

-1. Hiring global talent: If you are hiring tech, business or ops talent and want to do it for up to 80% off check out my startup Athyna. 🌏
+1. Hiring global talent: If you’re hiring tech, business or ops talent and want to do it 80% less, check out my startup, Athyna. 🌏

-2. Want to see my tech stack: See our suite of tools & resources for both this newsletter and Athyna you check them out here. 🧰
+2. See my tech stack: Find our suite of tools & resources for both this newsletter and Athyna here. 🧰

-3. Reach an audience of tech leaders: Advertise with us if you want to get in front of founders, investor and leaders in tech. 👀
+3. Reach an audience of tech leaders: Advertise with us if you want to get in front of founders, investors and leaders in tech. 👀

 That’s it from me.
 See you next week, Doc 🫡